luickk/web_airdrop/README.md

 ### GPS.html:

-Subscribes to gps_node which publishes GPS data to display the data show the distance from the start-up position or set the start-up location.
+Subscribes to gps_node which publishes GPS data, to display the data or set the start-up location manually.

 ### Tools.html: